SgnvJaber/ness-elevation-java-Web-And-Api-Test/README.md

 # Java Automation
-The following project contains a min automation infrastructure covering Api and Web Testing
+The following project contains a mini automation infrastructure covering Api and Web Testing

 ## Description
 The projects consists of a Main and Test folder each has its own class and packages.